 - It appears that the Friar Mountain Train Museum closed in 2020 and has not yet reopened its doors.

 The Great Pumpkin at Insectropolis

-Two days of Fall fun at the Bergen County Zoo with Zoo Boo!
-Friday and Saturday nights October 26 and 27 with a Saturday 10-2 event also, you can enjoy trick or treating, train ride, magic show and storytelling.
+Three days of fall fun at the Bergen County Zoo with Zoo Boo!
+Friday, Saturday and Sunday nights October 20, 21, and 22 you can enjoy trick or treating, train ride, and shows.
+Rain dates are provided.
+The daytime train ride is friendly Halloween themed scenes and the nighttime train ride is scary themes with actors.
 Advance purchase is required and it does sell out!
-Tickets are $6 each and train rides are an additional fee.
-We would rate this NJ Halloween attraction with a ?.
+Tickets are $8 each and train rides are an additional fee of $5 each.